Participate in a supportive network of local primary care services to increase comprehensive care.

 When participating in a PCN, family physicians can:

-- Provide optimal care for patients with the support of teams, allied health care providers, and easily-accessed health authority services.
+- Provide optimal care for patients with the support of teams, and easily-accessed health authority services.

-- Access expanded services for vulnerable patients and those with complex health conditions.
+- Access expanded services for vulnerable populations and those with complex health conditions.

 How do PCNs work?

 A patient medical home represents the work in the doctor’s office, while the PCN represents system change in the community.
-A PCN is governed and supported by the division-health authority partnership with additional support from First Nations and community partners, through the local Collaborative Services Committee (CSC) or, in some cases, a PCN Steering Committee.
+A PCN is governed by the local PCN Steering Committee which is supported by the division-health authority partnership with additional engagement with First Nations, nurse practitioners, patients and community partners, among others.

-- Decisions about the local PCN are made collectively by the local CSC partners and are informed by the participants, including physicians.
+- Decisions about the local PCN are made collectively by the local PCN Steering Committee and are informed by the participants, including family doctors.

-- Working with their division, family doctors are integral in designing and influencing how local PCNs are designed to support patients.
+- Working with their division, family doctors are integral in designing and influencing how local PCNs support patients.

-- Physician leadership and division participation is essential to establish PMHs and PCNs as the foundation of an integrated system of care.
+- Physician leadership and division participation is essential to establish PCNs as the foundation of an integrated system of care.

 Creating PCNs across BC